-GPei=tanh(DrGPe-wd2∙D2i+expli) (1.6)
+GPei=s(DGPe-wd2∙Di2+ei) (1.6)

-where: DrGPe is the tonic drive to GPe neurons, equivalent to 1.3; wd2 is the weight of the inhibitory connection between indirect pathway MSN i and GPe neuron i, corresponding to the same action, and is equivalent to 2; and expli is an exploratory signal generated by corresponding STN neurons.
+where: DGPe is the tonic drive to GPe neurons, equal to 1.3; wd2 is the weight of the inhibitory connection between indirect pathway MSN i and GPe neuron i, corresponding to the same action, and is equal to 2; and ei is an exploratory signal generated by a corresponding STN neuron.

-The STN is modeled as i different outputs, each to a corresponding GPe neuron, where i is the index of the corresponding action.
+The STN is modeled as Na different outputs, each to a corresponding GPe neuron, where i is the index of the corresponding action.
 The outputs’ magnitude, or firing rate, per output is a random positive value between 0 and 0.8, and varies trial-to-trial.
-The STN generates the exploratory signal expli which gives the BG its exploratory function to find better responses to sensory cues and correct for any perturbations:
+The STN generates the exploratory signal ei which gives the BG its exploratory function to find better responses to sensory cues and correct for any perturbations:

-expli=0.8∙rnd() (1.7)
+ei ~ U(0,0.8).
+(1.7)

-where: rnd() is a random number generator function that generates a number between 0 and 1.

 The firing rate of each GPi neurons, GPii, is defined as:

-GPii=tanh(DrGPi-wd1∙d1i-wgpe∙GPei) (1.8)
+GPii=s(DGPi-wd1∙Di1-wgpe∙GPei) (1.8)

-where: DrGPi is the tonic drive to GPi neurons, equivalent to 2; wd1 is the weight of the inhibitory connection between direct pathway MSN i and GPi neuron i, corresponding to the same action, and is equivalent to 2; and wgpe is the weight of the inhibitory connection between GPe neuron i and GPi neuron i, corresponding to the same action, and is equivalent to 1.5.
+where: DGPi is the tonic drive to GPi neurons, equal to 2; wd1 is the weight of the inhibitory connection between direct pathway MSN i and GPi neuron i, corresponding to the same action, and is equal to 2; and wgpe is the weight of the inhibitory connection between GPe neuron i and GPi neuron i, corresponding to the same action, and is equal to 1.5.

-The firing rate of each thalamic neurons, THi, is defined as:
+The firing rate of each thalamic neurons, THi, obeys the differential equation:

-THi=thi+ITHi-thi(1-e-dtτ) (1.9)
+τddtTHi=s(ITHi)-THi (1.9)

-where: thi is the firing rate of thalamic neuron i during the previous time step; ITHi is the weighted sum of inputs to thalamic neuron i during the current time step; dt is the time step duration equivalent to 1ms; and τ is the Wilson-Cowan time constant equivalent to 1ms.
+where:THi is the firing rate of thalamic neuron i; ITHi is the weighted sum of inputs to thalamic neuron i; and τ is the Wilson-Cowan time constant equal to 1ms.

 The weighted sum of inputs to each thalamic neuron during the current time step, ITHi, is defined as:

-ITHi=tanh(DrTH+wcTHji∙Cj-wgpi∙GPii) (1.10)
+ITHi=DTH+j=1Ncwjith∙Cj-wgpi∙GPii (1.10)

-where: DrTH is the tonic drive to thalamic neurons, equivalent to 0.5; wcTHji is the connection weight between PFC neuron j and thalamic neuron i; and wgpi is the weight of the inhibitory connection between GPi neuron i and thalamic neuron i, corresponding to the same action, and is equivalent to 1.
+where: DTH is the tonic drive to thalamic neurons, equal to 0.5;wjith is the connection weight between PFC neuron j and thalamic neuron i; and wgpi is the weight of the inhibitory connection between GPi neuron i and thalamic neuron i, corresponding to the same action, and is equal to 1.

-Each experimental run, or simulation, consists of a predetermined number of consecutive trials, where each trial’s duration is 10ms, simulated as 10 1ms time steps, allowing Wilson-Cowan neurons to reach steady state.
+Each experimental run, or simulation, consists of a predetermined number of consecutive trials, where each trial’s duration is 10ms, allowing Wilson-Cowan neurons to approximately reach steady state.
 The BG model learns, between trials, by modifying plastic synaptic connection weights between the PFC and striatal MSN based on a reinforcement learning algorithm.